 - When you bend forward, your shoulders or the sides of your back may not look even.

 While scoliosis can put some strain on the muscles and discs in your spine, it usually doesn't cause pain.
 If you have back pain, leg pain or changes in your bladder or bowel control, talk to your doctor.
 Another illness may be causing your symptoms.

-- Nonstructural scoliosis – This type of scoliosis is a side effect of another health problem, such an inflammatory disease or having legs that are two different lengths.
+- Nonstructural – This type is a side effect of another health problem, such an inflammatory disease or having legs that are two different lengths.
 Treating the underlying condition will often treat this kind of scoliosis.

-- Structural scoliosis – This type of scoliosis is caused by an illness, injury or other health problem that affects the structure of the spine and causes it to curve.
-In some cases, it’s not clear what caused the spine to curve.
+- Structural – This type is caused by an illness, injury or other health problem that affects the structure of the spine and causes it to curve.
+In some cases, it's not clear what caused the spine to curve.